rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 }
 ```

-As you can see, only standard formatters were included in the initial configuration, but you might, for example, need a formatter for the Markdown language, and in that case you could add, for example [Markdownlint](https://github.com/DavidAnson/markdownlint):
+As you can see, only standard formatters were included in the initial configuration.
+You might, for example, need a formatter for the Markdown language, and in that case you could add, for example [Markdownlint](https://github.com/DavidAnson/markdownlint):

 ```lua
     markdown = { "markdownlint" },
 ```

-Again, configuration requires installation of the corresponding package, which can be installed with *Mason*:
+Again, configuration requires installation of the corresponding package, which is done with *Mason*:

 ```text
 :MasonInstall markdownlint